Thiruvananthapuram: Administration

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Thiruvananthapuram Municipal Corporation reported total revenue receipts of ₹713 crore (US$86 million) and total expenditure of ₹586 crore (US$71 million) in 2022–23.
+Tax revenue accounted for about 23.6% of the total revenue, while the corporation received ₹476 crore in grants during the financial year.

 Law and order

 The Thiruvananthapuram City Police is the main law-enforcement agency in the city.
 It is headed by a commissioner of police.
 The Thiruvananthapuram city police is a division of the Kerala Police, and the administrative control lies with the Kerala Home Ministry.
-Thiruvananthapuram city police is the largest police division in Kerala, and it consists of four subdivisional offices and 24 police stations and a sanctioned strength of 3,500 police personnel.
+The Thiruvananthapuram city police is the largest police division in Kerala, and it consists of four subdivisional offices and 24 police stations and a sanctioned strength of 3,500 police personnel.
 The Central Prison is the oldest prison in Kerala and the headquarters of Kerala Prisons and Correctional Services.

 Military and diplomatic establishments

 The Southern Air Command of the Indian Air Force is headquartered in the city.
 There are two state armed police battalions and a unit of the Central Reserve Police Force (CRPF) based in Thiruvananthapuram.
 The CRPF has a Group Headquarters (GHQ) located at Pallipuram.
 In addition to this, three units of the Central Industrial Security Force (CISF) and Sector Headquarters (SHQ) of the Border Security Force (BSF) are also present.
 Thiruvananthapuram also houses a large army cantonment in Pangode which houses some regiments of the Indian Army.

-In the city there is a Consulate of the United Arab Emirates, a Consulate of the Maldives, and Honorary Consulates of Sri Lanka, Russia and Germany.
+In the city there are a Consulate of the United Arab Emirates, a Consulate of the Maldives, and Honorary Consulates of Sri Lanka, Russia and Germany.